srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 ### Automation philosophy
 The main idea of this automation is that the policies with build numbers are updated with the n -1 and n -2 build numbers based on your devices inventory.
-The most ideal scenario is to fetch build numbers from the internet directly from the vendors.
-That will be the next step in another blog.

-That means that the automation task searches for all OS platform types, and per type the n -1 latest's build calculates.
+That means that the automation task searches for all OS platform types first, and then, per type it calculates the n -1 latest's build numbers.
 The reason why n -1 is because of the most update strategies do not update all devices at once.
 When updating policies based on the latest OS build, only the first ring is compliant.

+After that, the automation task fetches all compliance policies based on the platform and searches for the correct compliance policies.
+Then it updates the policies with the correct build numbers.

+Considering the device's platform is Windows 11.
+The process searches for all Windows10 (yeah) policies, picking those where a filter is configured for Windows 11, where a grace period is configured and where a build number is configured.
+The n-1 policy is the policy that has a grace period.
+The n-2 policy is the policy that has grace period of 0 days.

 {{< notice "note" >}}
 This automation task only works when having your update process in place.
-That means you have configured your update strategy in Intune.
+That means you have configured your update strategy in Intune that updates the devices.
+That means build numbers are changing all the time.
-{{< /notice >}}

-{{< notice "warning" >}}
-When NOT having your updates in place, it could cause non-compliant devices.
 {{< /notice >}}

 ### Automation
 In the examples below, I use the Microsoft.Graph.Authentication PowerShell module.